Skip to main content

 Find A Sober Roommate In Houston

-Having close friends and roommates who still participate in unhealthy habits can present an additional challenge to your recovery.
-If they’re not pursuing sobriety, it could be difficult for you to navigate harmful behavior and potential triggers.
+Having close friends or roommates who still participate in unhealthy habits can make your recovery journey more difficult.
+If they are not pursuing sobriety, it can be challenging to avoid harmful behaviors and potential triggers.

-Now that you’re sober, you have to reconsider your relationship with those closest to you.
+Now that you are sober, you may need to reconsider your relationships with the people closest to you.
 It may be necessary to renegotiate how you engage with them in light of your new sober lifestyle.

-Your roommate is one person that could have a significant impact on your recovery journey.
-Depending on your living setup, you could see them fairly frequently.
-If they aren’t pursuing sobriety, just the sight of them or a single question from them might be enough to trigger a relapse.
+Your roommate can have a significant impact on your recovery.
+Depending on your living setup, you may see them often.
+If they are not pursuing sobriety, even a single comment or familiar pattern could trigger cravings or a relapse.

-If they’ve been drinking, and you can smell alcohol on their breath or clothes, could that trigger a relapse?
-If they’re high, does that make you want to be high, too?
+If they have been drinking and you can smell alcohol on their breath or clothing, would that trigger you?
+If they are high, does that make you want to be high as well?

 Fortunately, there are many ways to connect with sober roommates in Houston.